jean-francoisgiraud/ProcessOptimizationMinimizeCostsTimeRisksMaximizeEnjoyment/README.md

 IF TOD home <0500 THEN ECT 40min ELSE IF <0530<0600 ECT >60min
 Avoiding higways at 1500 adds 30 min to CT.
 HB Papineau JCmay be best option during rush hour.
-JC better than V in am no train.
+JC better than V in am no train and 15n often closed at night for construction.
 NO JTalon ReneL btw 16-18.
 LeaveCoV-ASAP lacadie-jams.
 Dont take Victoria Street in Lachine (funnels).